ghost-254/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-echo $((128 + TRUEKNOWLEDGE)) : This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. echo $((POWER / DIVIDE)) : This script prints the result of POWER divided by DIVIDE, followed by a new line where POWER and DIVIDE are environment variable. echo $((BREATH**LOVE)) : This script displays the result of BREATH to the power LOVE where BREATH and LOVE are environment variables and the script displays the result, followed by a new line
+echo $((128 + TRUEKNOWLEDGE)) : This script prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. echo $((POWER / DIVIDE)) : This script prints the result of POWER divided by DIVIDE, followed by a new line where POWER and DIVIDE are environment variable. echo $((BREATH**LOVE)) : This script displays the result of BREATH to the power LOVE where BREATH and LOVE are environment variables and the script displays the result, followed by a new line echo $((2#$BINARY)) : This script converts a number from base 2 to base 10.
+Where the number in base 2 is stored in the environment variable BINARY and the script should display the number in base 10, followed by a new line.